-For this reason, we work with our customers to uncover this potential along the entire value chain of industrial engineering.
-We analyze ways and means to optimize costs, to shorten lead times, and to constantly exceed the quality standards of the products used.
+For this reason, we work with our customers to uncover this potential along their entire value chain.
+We analyze ways and means to optimize costs, shorten lead times, and continually exceed the quality standards of the products used.

-This process, this mindset, this targeted analysis and implementation approach has a name: We call it Proven Productivity.
+This process, this mindset, this targeted analysis and implementation approach has a name: we call it Proven Productivity.

-As a promise to our customers, Proven Productivity has two elements: One, it has been proven to work.
-And two, it sustainably improves the productivity of our customers.
+As a promise to our customers, Proven Productivity has two hallmarks: first, that it is proven to work and second, that it permanently improves our customers' productivity.